Frequently Asked Questions (FAQ)

 What should I expect during the interview?

-The interview day consists of meeting with the residency program director, director of pharmacy, operational supervisors and or pharmacists, several preceptors and the current PGY1 residents.
+The interview consists of meeting with the residency program director, director of pharmacy, operational supervisors, pharmacists, preceptors and the current PGY1 residents.
 Candidates may be required to provide a brief oral presentation and/or discuss a clinical vignette.
-A tour of the hospital will be provided.
+A tour of the pharmacy department and hospital will be provided.

 What are the required learning experiences?

-Required or core learning experiences include both short-term and longitudinal experiences.
-Most short-term rotations run six weeks in length.
+Required or core learning experiences include standard and longitudinal experiences.
+Most standard rotations are six weeks in length.

 - Intensive Care Unit

 - Pharmacy Improvement (longitudinal)